rollerworks/search/Resources/doc/type.rst

 Making your own
 ---------------

-Often you will find that the build-in types are not enough, and you want use your own.
+You may find that the build-in types do not meet your needs and you want use your own.
-Luckily making your own type is very ease, in this chapter we will get to that.
+Luckily, making your own type is very easy.
+The following sections explain the different options available to achieve this.

 Extending
 ~~~~~~~~~

-If you only need an type that is slightly different then the build-in ones,
+If you need a type that is only slightly different from the built-in ones,
-you can save your self some work, by extending an existing one.
+you can save yourself some work by extending an existing one.

-For example: you want to handle client numbers that are prefixed like C30320.
+For example: you want to handle client numbers that are like `C30320`.

-Using the Number type and overwriting the validateValue() and sanitizeString()
+Using the ``Number`` type and overwriting the ``validateValue()`` and ``sanitizeString()``
-should be enough.
+is all you need to do.

 .. code-block:: php